vtexdocs/dev-portal-content/docs/release-notes/styles-builder-1-x-technical-support-ends-on-february-02-2022.md

 ## What needs to be done?

-To successfully migrate from Styles Builder 1.x to Styles Builder 2.x, you must update the version of the `styles` builder in the `manifest.json` file of your store theme app, as the example below:
+To successfully migrate from Styles Builder 1.x to Styles Builder 2.x, you must update the version of the `styles` builder in the `manifest.json` file of your Store Theme app, as the example below:

 ```
 builders{